tabularelf/gamemaker-kitchen/src/plugins/orca/gmedit-Constructor.md

 ## Installation
 See the [**GitHub README**](https://github.com/thennothinghappened/GMEdit-Constructor?tab=readme-ov-file#installation) for information.

 ## Issues
-If you have any issues with Constructor, feel free to either ask here, or make a post on the [GitHub Issues](<https://github.com/thennothinghappened/GMEdit-Constructor/issues>) page for the project.
+If you have any issues with Constructor, feel free to either ask on Discord (below), or make a post on the [GitHub Issues](<https://github.com/thennothinghappened/GMEdit-Constructor/issues>) page.
 I'll try to get back to you when I can, but no guarantees.

 ## Feature requests
-If there's anything else you'd like out of Constructor that isn't mentioned here, the same applies as above with issues - here or make a feature request by opening an issue on GitHub.
+If there's anything else you'd like out of Constructor that isn't mentioned here, the same applies as above with issues - make a feature request by opening an issue on GitHub!

 I hope Constructor is a useful tool - though please note that I can only test on the machines I have available to me, so there's gonna be edge cases.

+Finally, I also have a thread for this project on the [GameMaker Kitchen Discord server](https://discord.com/channels/724320164371497020/1208360272570490930), for quick feedback!

 Thanks, and have fun :)